37 Cheap Items that Will Remain Priceless in Prepping

 35. Ziploc Bags

-Besides keeping food fresh, Ziploc bags are excellent for keeping your smaller electronics, socks, firestarter dry, and so much more.
-If it’s wet outside, you’ll be glad you have this option to help keep things clean and dry.
+Besides keeping food fresh, Ziploc bags are excellent for keeping smaller electronics, socks, firestarters dry, and so much more clean and dry.
+If it’s wet outside, you’ll be glad you have this option.

 36. Cigarettes

-Maybe you don’t smoke personally, but there will be plenty of smokers that will willing to trade/barter almost anything for a single pack that brings them a small amount of pleasure and relief.
+Maybe you don’t smoke personally, but there will be plenty of smokers who will be willing to trade/barter almost anything for a single pack that brings them a small amount of pleasure and relief.
 I have heard they go stale, but I wouldn’t know, personally.

 37. Cheap Wine

-Did you know that you can find cheap wine at Aldi for around $3 a bottle?
-During an “end of the world” event, people will want to take the edge off in one way or another.
+Did you know you can find cheap wine at Aldi for around $3 a bottle?
+During an “end of the world” event, people will want to take the edge off somehow.
 And the nice thing about a cheap bottle of wine is that it will last a long time.
-Cheap wine is important in prepping for many, even if you don’t drink, it’s a good bartering tool.
+Cheap wine is essential in prepping for many; even if you don’t drink, it’s an excellent bartering tool.

 More Prepping Content